Champagne Thierry Triolet

 One the nose, apple cider upon opening, baked apples with a touch of cinnamon, sawdust and minerals

-Pretty big and bold for a Chardonnay based wine, with applesauce, baked apple.
+Pretty big and bold for a Chardonnay based wine, with applesauce and baked apple.
 A very nice mouthfeel.
 As it warms some lemon and lime yet without the bitterness/tartness.

 Not a blockbuster, but a good solid value, especially at the US$35 I paid.
 Certainly as good or better than many big names at higher prices.